Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

-I’ve got the perfect Amsterdam itinerary for you!
+Well, no worries because I’ve got the perfect 3 days in Amsterdam itinerary for you!

-Amsterdam is a smaller city that is super walkable and bikable, making it an absolutely perfect place for a quick, Amsterdam tour itinerary.
+After all, Amsterdam is a smaller city that is super walkable and bikable, making it an absolutely perfect place for a quick visit or a weekend trip to Amsterdam.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 How to Save Time During Your 3 Day Amsterdam Itinerary

 Not only is Amsterdam a super popular destination for tourists from all across the globe, but, you’re sort on time and find yourself planning a quick, 3 day Amsterdam itinerary.

 So, you can’t really afford to spend hours waiting in line to see top Amsterdam landmarks, like the Anne Frank House.